 Since the Department of American Studies & Ethnicity established our Ph.D. program, we have been excited by its rapid growth, as well as the general enthusiasm and interest it has generated.
 We are very proud of the fact that we have attracted both an outstanding and highly diverse group of students, and we look forward to building and maintaining our tradition of excellence by attracting exceptional students in the future.
 We encourage you to read this section carefully and decide whether ASE is the kind of program you are looking for.
-If you have any questions that are not answered on our Web page, please do not hesitate to contact the director of graduate studies at (213) 740-2426.
+If you have any questions that are not answered on our Web page, please do not hesitate to contact the Director of Graduate Studies, Dr. George Sanchez, at georges @usc.edu.

 One of the things that makes ASE unique is the fact that we are an interdisciplinary program with faculty expertise in both the humanities and social sciences.
 Students have a range of disciplines and traditions to draw from in crafting their own projects.